 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Every parent anxiously waits for the day that their baby begins to crawl and then walk.
+As a parent or caregiver, you’re likely anxiously awaiting the day that your baby begins to crawl and then walk.
 But as soon as your little one hits that milestone, there’s a whole new world of babyproofing that’s waiting for you!
 While you could previously keep your baby corralled in a playpen, now you need to somehow block off entire parts of your home.

-And more importantly, you might need to protect your baby from serious dangers like stairs or easy access to exterior doors.
-(In fact, the American Academy of Pediatrics categorizes stairs as one of the top 10 causes of injury in small children.)
-When you reach this point in parenting, it’s time to invest in a good set of baby gates.
+And more importantly, you’ll need to protect your baby from dangers like stairs or easy access to exterior doors.
+Stairs are one of the most common methods of injury in small children.

 Baby gates come in a range of styles.
 The type you choose will depend on:

 - your home’s layout

 - your budget

 - whether you’re looking for a permanent gate or one that’s more mobile and can be repositioned around the house